Did you ever see Clash of the Titans?

 The results, which were published in the Journal of Strength and Conditioning Research, showed that trainees unlocked a 15% increase in their squat one rep max (compared to a 5% increase in the KB group), a 10% strength increase (vs 4%) and a 4% improvement to their vertical leap (vs 1%).
 (2)

-Research seems to support the idea that kettlebells are superior for improving explosive performance, while barbells and dumbbells are king for strength and muscle growth.
+Research seems to support the idea that kettlebells are superior for improving explosive performance, but barbells and dumbbells are king for strength and muscle growth.

 But here’s the thing…

-The worst thing you can do is commit to one style of training.
+The worst thing you can do is commit to one style of training!
+Seriously, I use barbells, dumbbells, kettlebells, resistance bands, machines, medicine balls… they all serve a purpose!

-In terms of the research above, the main reason dumbbells came out on top is because the exercises we associate with dumbbell training lend themselves better to increasing time under tension.
-That’s the key to muscle growth, not which “kit” is better – and you could achieve the same results with a kettlebell if you changed your training style to maximize time under tension.
+In terms of the research above, the main reason dumbbells “won” is because the exercises we associate with dumbbell training lend themselves better to increasing time under tension, and that’s the key to muscle growth, so it’s not really about which equipment is better or worse.

-Like I said earlier: it’s what you do with it that counts!
+So like I said earlier; it’s what you do with it that counts!

 - Burd N. A., et al. Muscle Time Under Tension During Resistance Exercise Stimulates Differential Muscle Protein Sub-Fractional Synthetic Responses In Men.
 J Physiol.
 (2012)